WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/AggregatedAmounts/ReadME.md

 Supplemental Script required:
 NA

-        - read from the input file in each directory, spreadsheets for multiple years and pivot and concatenate the data
+        - read from the input file in each directory, pivot and concatenate the data in multiple spreadsheets
         - generate the following files that form intermediate inputs